magzbaxter/incident-servicenow-sync/docs/SETUP.md

 npm run dev
 ```

-The server will start on `http://localhost:5002`.
+The server will start on the port specified in your PORT environment variable.

 For webhook testing, use a tunnel service:
 ```bash